ferbueso/ferbueso/README.md

 - LinkedIn: [Fernanda G. Bueso](https://www.linkedin.com/in/fernanda-g-bueso-medina-7724631a3)
 - Email: [fbuesomedina@gmail.com](#)

-Looking forward to collaborating with like-minded innovators in the field of AI and healthcare!
+Looking forward to collaborating with like minded innovators in the field of AI and healthcare!